An official website of the United States government

 School Liaison Program Manager (SLPM)

 School Liaisons are located at each installation to provide information as well as build partnerships with the civilian and military community to help address common education challenges of military families.
 School Liaisons are also an initial contact for participation in the Youth Sponsorship Program which builds resilience in youth and eases transition.
-School Liaison support is free of charge and open to all Department of Defense identification card holders, educators who serve military students and community partners involved with pre-K-12 education
+School Liaison support is free of charge and open to all Department of Defense identification card holders, educators who serve military students and community partners involved with pre-K-12 education.

 Our program has built a strong, supportive relationship with the local education agencies.
-To get you started we have complied frequently asked questions.(FAQ updated 29 June 2022)
+To get you started we have complied frequently asked questions.(FAQ updated 18 Oct 2023)

 To provide feedback or request additional information email: 42FSS.FYES.SchoolLiaison@us.af.mil